whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

   1. Add data to your Tale-this can be to the workspace or as external data
   1. Click the ellipsis dropdown on the Run page
   1. Click `Publish tale...`
+  1. Confirm the the links in the info icons open in new tabs and resolve
+  1. Confirm that you can select production and test DataONE servers
+  1. Select the `DataONE Development` repository
+  1. Click `Publish`
   1. Confirm that you are presented with a popup asking you to login to DataONE
   1. Click `Continue to DataONE Login`
   1. Log into ORCID
   1. Confirm you are redirected back to Whole Tale
   1. Confirm the publishing modal automatically opens
-  1. Confirm the the links in the info icons open in new tabs and resolve
-  1. Confirm that you can select production and test DataONE servers
-  1. Select the `DataONE Development` repository
+  1. Reselect `DataONE Development` and click `Publish` again
-  1. Click `Publish`
   1. Confirm that the progress bar begins and disappears once complete
   1. Confirm that an identifier is shown in the modal dialog.
   1. Click the identifier